 The Free Speech Coalition joins a coalition of 44 human rights and civil liberties organizations and trade associations writing in response to a statement made by John F. Kelly, Secretary of Homeland Security, at the House Homeland Security Committee hearing on February 7th, 2017, that the Department of Homeland Security would consider requiring visa applicants to provide log-in information (passwords or other credentials) for their social media accounts.
 The coalition urges the Secretary of Homeland Security to reject any proposal to require anyone to provide log-in information to their accounts as a condition of entry into the United States.
 Demanding log-in information is a direct direct assault on fundamental rights and would weaken, rather than promote, national security.

-18 U.S.C. § 2257 AB 332 AB 1576 AB 1576 Adult Entertainment Announcements CalOSHA Censorship Civil Rights Discrimination Events First Amendment FSC Awards FSC Board of Directors Elections FSC Summit Fundraiser gTLD gTLDs HIV Decriminalization Hot Girls Wanted HTTPS Human Trafficking ICANN ICM In Memoriam LA City Condom Ordinance Measure B Membership Net Neutrality PASS Piracy Pleasure Products Politics Privacy Proposition 60 public health Public Health Crisis regulation Science Sexual Health Sex Work Decriminalization Sex Worker Rights Statement by the Executive Director sTLD Support
+18 U.S.C. § 2257 AB 332 AB 1576 Announcements CalOSHA Censorship Civil Rights Digital Discrimination Events First Amendment FOSTA FSC Awards FSC Board of Directors Elections Fundraiser gTLD gTLDs HIV Decriminalization Hot Girls Wanted Human Trafficking ICANN ICM In Memoriam LA City Condom Ordinance law Measure B Net Neutrality PASS Piracy Pleasure Products Politics porn Privacy Proposition 60 Public Health Crisis regulation Section 230 SESTA Sexual Health sex work Sex Work Decriminalization Sex Worker Rights Statement by the Executive Director sTLD Support

 - States, including Florida, tackle a different threat to teens: pornography (Yahoo)